 The COVID-19 pandemic has changed our lives significantly over a very short period of time.
 Despite all these changes, one thing remains constant: the dedication of our frontline workers to supporting people in the community.

-Earlier today, Todd Smith, our Minister of Children, Community, and Social Services, sent us this message recognizing the hard work of our staff.
-You’ll find it below, across our social media channels (Twitter, Facebook, etc).
-Please share it as widely as you can.
+Todd Smith, our Minister of Children, Community, and Social Services, sent us this message recognizing the hard work of our staff.
 The hard work of our frontline workers is making a real difference in a difficult time.
 Thank you for all that you’re doing.